Orhan Birgit

 Orhan Birgit (13 July 1927 – 15 October 2019) was a Turkish lawyer, politician and journalist.
-He was a member of the Republican People's Party and served as the minister of tourism in the first cabinet of Bülent Ecevit in 1974.
+He was a member of the Republican People's Party (CHP) and served as the minister of tourism in the first cabinet of Bülent Ecevit in 1974.
 He was one of the deputies of the party.
 He contributed to the leading newspapers, including Ulus and Cumhuriyet.

 Early life and education

 Birgit was born in Kars on 13 July 1927.
 His father was a civil servant.
 He received a degree in law from Istanbul University.